stefanpejcinoski/AutoBacklight/Readme.md

 ```
 */2 * * * * /usr/bin/python ~/.AutoBacklight/autoBacklight.py >> /dev/null
 ```
-To exit nano, save the file with Ctrl+O and exit with Ctrl+X. To exit without saving use Ctrl+X and press N when asked to save
+To exit nano, save the file with Ctrl+O and exit with Ctrl+X. To exit without saving use Ctrl+X and press N when asked to save.

 ## Windows

 I do not recommend installing the Windows script since it's untested and might not even work.
-If you want to test it, it's better to just run it manually from the command line
+If you want to test it, it's better to just run it manually from the command line:

 ```
 python \path-to-script\autoBacklight.py